-In recent years, computers have become advanced to the point where they are increasingly helpful at helping us with languages and how we use them.
+In recent years, computers have advanced to the point where they are increasingly helpful in helping us with languages and how we use them.
 For example, a grammar checker can help spot errors in our writing, while software can also help us traverse language barriers.

 Machine translation software enables computers to take one language and translate it directly into another language of your choice.
 One example is Google Translate, which is free to use for anybody with an internet connection.